How to be a Great Neighbour

-We all have a right to live peacefully in our homes and we all have a responsibility to be a good neighbour.
-We all want to get along with each other but it is not always easy.
-The pressures of modern life mean we all have our off days and we need to make a special effort to get along.
-Being anti-social or causing a nuisance or annoyance to our neighbours stops them from enjoying their home.
+We all have a right to live peacefully in our homes and we all have a responsibility to be a great neighbour.
+The pressures of modern life mean we all have our off days and we need to make a special effort to get along so everyone can enjoy living in their home and neighbourhood.

 - If you own a pet, take all reasonable steps to keep your pet under control so as not to cause a nuisance or annoyance to anyone in your neighbourhood.
-Do not leave animals alone for long periods of time and take reasonable care to ensure your pet does not foul in public places or cause any damage
+Animals should stay outdoors for short periods of time and always remember those handy disposable bags when you’re out and about to ensure you’re prepared if your pet fouls in public places

 - Try to carry out unavoidable noisy activities such as DIY jobs during the hours of 8am to 7pm Monday to Saturday and 10am to 5pm on a Sunday

 - Keep the volume of noise (including any music equipment, radios and televisions) as low as possible, especially at night.
 Position loud speakers well away from adjoining walls

 - Ensure your house alarm is set to turn off after 20 minutes if it is activated and make sure a key holder can be contacted if your house alarm goes off while you are on holiday